 Hyaluronic Acid for Pets

 Our companion animals, horses, dogs and cats primarily, are an important part of our lives and sometimes the best members of the family.
 Many supplements used in two legged creatures have evolved from the equine and canine worlds.
-That is the case with hyaluronic acid or HA, which has been used since the 1970’s in the animal kingdom.
+That is the case with hyaluronic acid for pets or HA, which has been used since the 1970’s in the animal kingdom.
 Glucosamine and chondroitin have been staples for animal supplement treatment but HA now has anecdotal and scientific documentation as a very successful supplement-first in injectable form and now in a liquid bioavailable formulation.
 HA is naturally a part of every mammalian (two and four legged) system and functions to lubricate joints, heal wounds and moderate the inflammatory and immune response.
-HA also is essential for eye, disc, skin and GI health and may well have antiviral properties.
+Hyaluronic acid also is essential for eye, disc, skin and GI health and may well have antiviral properties.
 Over time, this multifunctional substance, HA, diminishes in our system and the result is essentially the “aging process” which progresses more rapidly in animals, given their life span.

 Anti-inflammatory and injectable agents have been used for animals but are invasive, expensive and potentially harmful.

 A high molecular weight, patented, prehydrated, easily absorbed hyaluronic acid product should be considered the first line of preventative and therapeutic supplementation.
 Our best option-to get hyaluronic acid for ourselves and our companion animals, which is which why we make the 50 oz, “family” or “equine” sized bottle which is more concentrated and economical for multiple users.